-Name of Plan Lead How do the goals of your Strategic Plan overlap with the Organization goals of each plan?
-Salem DPCD works directly with Peabody and member Continuum of City of Bookady agencies in implementation of the Strategic Plan to support Care City of Peabody and enhance its existing programs that address at-risk and homeless families.
+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Continuum of Care DHCD Salem DPCD works with member agencies in implementation of the Strategic Plan to support and enhance its existing programs that address at-risk and homeless families.